Leveraging recurring invoices in multiple currencies for her business, Carolina can balance her love of travel and her growing business with ease.

 Carolina: Well, you should definitely invest in accounting software because your accountant will murder you if you don’t, for starters!

 Taxes can be really difficult if you’re not an accountant.
-If there’s one thing you should be organized with is your accounting and your finances because it’s your money, and there’s no way that you’re going to grow if you’re especially when you work with larger clients with full-on accounting departments, they’re not going to they don’t have time to deal with your invoice mayhem.
+If there’s one thing you should be organized with, it’s your accounting and your finances because it’s your money.
+And there’s no way you’re going to grow, especially when you work with larger clients with full-on accounting departments.
+They don’t have time to deal with your invoice mayhem.

 How do you and your business plan to evolve and grow in the future with FreshBooks?